apache/arrow-rs/dev/release/README.md

 [3]: https://github.com/apache/arrow-rs/blob/a5dd428f57e62db20a945e8b1895de91405958c4/CHANGELOG.md
 ```

-For the release to become "official" it needs at least three PMC members to vote +1 on it.
+For the release to become "official" it needs at least three Apache Arrow PMC members to vote +1 on it.

 ## Verifying release candidates

-The `dev/release/verify-release-candidate.sh` is a script in this repository that can assist in the verification process.
+The `dev/release/verify-release-candidate.sh` or `object_store/dev/release/verify-release-candidate.sh` are scripts in this repository that can assist in the verification process.
 Run it like:

 ```
 ./dev/release/verify-release-candidate.sh 4.1.0 2